 - Member, International Relations Committee, a standing committee of the American Education Research Association or AERA (April 2014- April 2017)

 - Co-Chair, Indigenous Peoples of the Pacific Special Interest Group, AERA (April, 2017 - April 2019)

-- Deputy Chair, Board of Trustees, Avondale College (Chair, of Education sub-committee)
+- Board of Trustees, Avondale College (Maori & Pasifika Education Initiative; Education sub-committees)

 Selected publications and creative works (Research Outputs)

 - Siilata, R. K., Samu, T. W., & Siteine, A. (2017).
 The Va‘atele Framework: Redefining and transforming Pasifika Education.
 In E. McKinley, L. T. Smith (Eds.)
 The Handbook of indigenous education (pp. ).
 Singapore: Springer Nature.
 10.1007/978-981-10-1839-8_34-1